m19v/m19v.github.io/docs/notes/software-engineering/kubernetes.md

 # AUTH

-kubectl auth can-i --list                                                      # check current user permissions kubectl auth can-i <verb> <resource> -n <namespace>                            # check if the current user can perform a specific action on a resource kubectl auth can-i create pods -n <namespace>
+kubectl auth can-i --list                                                      # check current user permissions kubectl auth can-i <verb> <resource> -n <namespace> --as <user-name>           # check if the current user can perform a specific action on a resource kubectl auth can-i create pods -n <namespace> --as dev-user